Behavorial-Model-System/DriveSample-and-ExternalSaver/app/src/main/java/com/wallee3535/drivesample/README.txt

             android:name="com.google.android.gms:play-services-auth:9.6.1"
             android:value= "AIzaSyDqcPrKgAv0ULsHflHhjikV7Q0Kif8jo9A"/>

+-You have to do this on every new computer:
+    -get your SHA1 fingerprint key
--I had to make both an API key and OAuth 2.0 client ID in console.developers.google.com Credentials, which registers the package name
+    -make both an API key and OAuth 2.0 client ID in console.developers.google.com -> Credentials -register the package name, ie com.wallee3535.drivesample -Still need to look into whether these steps above are necessary in the final release

  ExternalSaver is not used in the activity and can be copy and pasted to other projects.